 The website hosting works as storage like HDD or SSD drive to store the website files, Images, Notes, Content, and more.
-The drives assigned an IP that used by the domain website hosting and the website shows up on your screen.
+The drives assigned an IP used by the domain website hosting and the website shows up on your screen.

 How does it work?

 - Type the website domain name in the browser.

 - The domain connects to the website hosting drive via an IP address.

 - Now, you can view the website files and navigate through it.

 The web hosting companies reliability is an important factor because the loading speed depends on it.
 You should not go for a cheap & unreliable hosting package to save a few bucks.